DinoChiesa/Gemini-Function-Calling/README.md

 }
 ```

-In that payload, you're giving Gemini the original prompt, PLUS the thing it
+In that payload, you're giving Gemini the original prompt, PLUS the thing it asked for, PLUS
-asked for, PLUS the data you collected at its request.
+the data you collected at its request.

-And then Gemini can assemble and digest all of that information and provide back
+And then Gemini can assemble and digest all of that information and provide back another
-another coherent response.
-This back-and-forth can continue for multiple
+coherent response.
+This back-and-forth can continue for multiple iterations.
+In each
-iterations.
-In each response, if Gemini thinks (a) that it does not have enough
+response, if Gemini thinks (a) that it does not have enough information to provide a
-information to provide a complete response, and (b) that invoking the tools your
+complete response, and (b) that getting information from the tools your app has access to,
-app has access to, can help produce a correct answer, it will tell your app
+can help produce a correct answer, it will tell your app that, by sending back
-that, by sending back "functionCall" elements in the response as shown above.
+"functionCall" elements in the response as shown above.

-Depending on the number of tools you register and the query you pass in, your
+Depending on the number of tools you register and the query you pass in, your app may need
-app may need to iterate a few times, going back and forth with Gemini, before
+to iterate a few times, going back and forth with Gemini, before Gemini gives a final
-Gemini gives a final answer.
-This is called the Reasoning/Action loop, aka ReAct
+answer.
+This is called the Reasoning/Action loop, aka ReAct loop.
-loop.

 The example code here shows that.
-On each successive iteration it shows what it
+On each successive iteration it shows what it sends back
-sends back to Gemini, and what Gemini sends in return.
-It'a a good way to gain
+to Gemini, and what Gemini sends in return.
+It'a a good way to gain insight into how this
-insight into how this tools thing works.
+tools thing works.

 ## Trying the code - Pre-requisites